 Nowadays, social media addiction is also a major reason for creating disconnection between couples.

-To get over drug addiction, you might need to go for rehabilitation or see a counsellor but for social media addiction a detox initiated by you could be good enough to reconnect with your spouse.
+To get over drug addiction, you might need to go for rehabilitation or see a counselor but for social media addiction a detox initiated by you could be good enough to reconnect with your spouse.

 10 Signs Of Disconnection In Your Marriage